Analysis of the Risk-Sharing Principal-Agent problem through the Reverse-H{\"o}lder inequality: Conclusion

 \section{Conclusion}

 This paper uses the Reverse H\"older inequality to derive a new approach to the Risk-Sharing Principal-Agent problem.
 Through a specific decomposition of the Principal's expected utility (that relies of the multiplicative property of exponential utility functions) we are able to extract the participation constraint in its expectation form.
-We are then able to to compute the optimal risk-sharing plan whilst also making the Borch rule appear.
-During this reasoning, we actually show that a whole class of risk-sharing plans satisfies the Borch rule.
-The optimal plan amongst this class is the one which binds the Agent's participation constraint. \\ We note that this new approach gives a new meaning to the Borch rule: it appears as some sort of geometric condition allowing us to extract the PC in its expectation form from the expectation of the utility of the Principal.
+We are then able to to prove existence and uniqueness of the optimal Risk-Sharing plan, whilst also characterizing the plan whilst and making the Borch rule appear.
+We note that this analysis allows for general hypothesis on the underlying model and works very similarly in both discrete and continuous time settings.
+It also extends to the risk-neutral case.
+As a by-product of this work, we are able to analyze the effect of enforcing a sub-optimal action and also provide some insight into the parameters affecting a Principal's choice between two Agents.
+Another natural extension to this analysis may be that of choosing a sub-optimal wage.
+Such a choice may make sense for many reasons such as wanting to enforce limited liability, and is the topic of ongoing research by the authors.